tebben/geocodeur/README.md

 ./scripts/download.sh 3.1624817624420167,50.76012028429577,7.274625587715649,53.50694358074323
 ```

-We can now process the data to mold it into something we can use.
+We can now process the download Overture Maps data to make it usable for geocodeur.

 ```sh
 go run main.go process